jessejacob19/SolidPrinciples/README.md

 Liskov Substitution Principal:
 - Use Derived classes without knowing it
 - Subclasses must operate in the same manner as their base class

+Interface Segregation Principal:
+- Classes may have interfaces that are not cohesive
+- Clients should not be forced to depend upon interfaces they do not use
+- ISP recommends multiple, smaller, cohesive interfaces
+- Interfaces become tightly focused
+- Easier to implement